lukejsmithluo/Projection-augmented-reality/Projector-Calibration/README.md

 See "camera_config.json" as an example.

 Calibration result will be displayed on your terminal and saved in `./calibration_result.xml` (with cv::FileStorage format).

+## Notes
+- Ensure Stereolabs ZED SDK Python API (`pyzed.sl`) is installed and the camera is not occupied by other applications.
+- Large captured image sets can be heavy; consider adding ignore rules for `Projector-Calibration/capture_*/` in VCS if needed.

+## Update Log
+- 2025-11-05: Fixed capture output path and calibration script invocation to use the repository's `Projector-Calibration` directory.

 ## Additional Resource